palmuuuu/cs338/eve.md

 ### Task: Compute the Shared Secret (K)

-In the Diffie-Hellman key exchange, both Alice and Bob each choose a secret number (private key) that they do not share with one another.
-They use these private keys along with the public values \( g \) and \( p \) to compute and exchange numbers.
+In the Diffie-Hellman key exchange, both Alice and Bob each choose a secret number that they do not share with one another.
+They use these secret numbers along with the public values \( g \) and \( p \) to compute and exchange numbers.
 In this case, Alice sent Bob the number 53, and Bob sent Alice the number 82.

 Let Alice's secret number be \( x \), and Bob's secret number be \( y \).
 The numbers exchanged between Alice and Bob are computed as follows: